top of page

 The noun 'revival' has its origins in the Latin word 'revivalis,' which is a combination of 're-' (again) and 'vivere' (to live).
 'Revivalis' essentially meant 'to live again' or 'to come back to life.'
 As this Latin term transitioned through Middle English, it evolved into 'revival,' maintaining its fundamental sense of renewal, reawakening, or rejuvenation.
 'Revival' refers to the process or event of bringing something back to life, be it a concept, tradition, or spirit.
 Whether in the context of a revival of art, culture, or enthusiasm, the etymology of 'revival' underscores its connection to the idea of breathing new life into that which was once dormant or fading, giving it a fresh vitality and relevance.

-Quiz: Find the meaning of the noun revival:
+Find the correct meaning of the noun revival:

 Try Again!